-If you have any doubt as to whether you should reboot the remote iVAM1-12G, do not click the Reboot System button.
+If you have any doubt as to whether you should reboot the remote iVAM1-3, do not click the Reboot System button.
 Contact Wohler Technical Service for advice.

-This chapter describes how to download a software update file to your computer, transfer it to a USB flash drive and install the updated into an iVAM1-12G.
+This chapter describes how to download a software update file to your computer, transfer it to a USB flash drive and install the update into an iVAM1-3.